 "Putting that aside for now," Magister Wen implored, laying out the brutal facts.
 "Here are your options."

-“The first solution is to stop using Void altogether.
-Or employ no more Void as could be offset by your Druidic essence.
-It means that you can focus on acquiring items and Wildland rarities that will bolster your vital-essence.
-As this buffer grows, so you will have greater access to your Void Powers.
-This is, of course, a stop-gap measure, one that offers the minimal risk for the minimal gain.”
+"The first solution is to stop using Void altogether.
+Or employ no more Void as could be offset by your Druidic Essence.
+It means you can focus on acquiring items and Wildland rarities that will bolster your vitality."

-“Solution two.
-We work on increasing your affinity.
-We know that Caliban can consume monsters of the Air and Positive Energy variety to increase your Lightning affinity.
-Concurrently, it means that it may also be able to consume Void-creatures to increase your Void-affinity.
-We have no idea how this will affect your physiology or your mental state, but suffice it to say, it will greatly reduce VC, and Void Mana needed to manifest spells of the same magnitude.
+"Solution two.
+We work on increasing your Affinity.
+We know that Caliban can consume Magical Creatures of the Air and Positive Energy variety to increase your Lightning Affinity.
+Concurrently, it may also be able to consume Void creatures to increase your Void Affinity.
+We have no idea how this will affect your physiology or mental state, but suffice it to say it will greatly reduce VC.
 The added boon to this solution is that you can be satiated with Magical Creatures, which I believe you have conceded to Consuming."

-“Now for our third option.
-Prisoners on death row, or Demi-humans slated for disposal.
-Every month or so, the CCP executes up to twenty Mages for various crimes, from grand treason of the Human Race, to repeat offenders of particular vices, to battlefield deserters.
-Though rare, they may possess interesting Schools of Magic or very particular talents which can be of use to you.”
+"Now for our third option.
+Prisoners on death row or Demi-humans slated for disposal.
+Every month, the CCP executes up to twenty Mages for various crimes, from grand treason to repeat offenders of particular vices to battlefield deserters.
+Though rare, they may possess interesting Schools of Magic or very particular talents that can be useful to you."

 "Magister…" Gwen began, understanding what Magister Wen was trying to leverage.

 It was an old managerial trick.
-Give someone three options: one is terrible, another is difficult, the last one is beneficial for the majority but morally ambiguous.
-More often than not, the upper echelons picked the most expedient option.
-As for ethics, penalties were tied to results; success meant it was swept under the rug, failure implied there would be hell to pay.
+Give someone three options: one is terrible, another is difficult, and the last is beneficial for the majority but morally ambiguous.

-“I feel that is going too far.”
+"I feel that is going too far."
 Klavdiya shook her head, her tone growing severe.
-“We didn’t experiment on prisoners even during the Sino War!
-Do you think we’ll go as far as the Japanese?
+"We didn't experiment on prisoners even during the Sino War!
+Do you think we'll go as far as the Japanese?
 Have you forgotten the atrocities of Unit 731?!
-That's a path that strays too far, Marie, even for you.”
+That path strays too far, Marie, even for you."